kallaugher/kallaugher.github.io/_posts/2016-08-15-commitment-issues.markdown

 {% endhighlight %}

 You can see where the branches diverge and come together.
 This is a simple example, but this visual would be even more helpful for a more complex project with multiple branches.
-Try this in your terminal for a more colorful depiction.

 If I could turn back time